AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-record-types.md

 ## Access requirements

-You must have the following access to perform the steps described in this article:
+You must have the following access to perform the steps in this article:

 <table style="table-layout:auto">
  <col>